rancherlabs/support-tools/collection/rancher/v2.x/RBAC-role-collector/README.md

 # Rancher 2.x RBAC role collector

-This project was created to collect RABC roles in a cluster to assist troubleshooting
+This project was created to collect RABC roles in a Kubernetes cluster to assist troubleshooting

 ## Usage